andreabbondanza/DewStrings/README.md

 # DewStrings

-An extension for the string class for .net
+An extension for the string class in .net

 ## Methods